Dipendra Dhakal

 Accommodation: Tea House/Lodge

 We start our day with a warm breakfast in Mumbuk.
-Today, our trail passes through one of the secluded, unexploited, and of most beautiful valleys of Nepal, Barun Valley.
+Today, our trail passes through one of the secluded, unexploited, and most beautiful valleys of Nepal, Barun Valley.
 The valley has a plethora of flora and fauna.
-It is home to one of the most exquisite wildlife found in Nepal like red panda, musk deer, clouded leopard, etc. We then enter the alpine forest and ascend along the gorges of Barun River.
+It is home to some of the most exquisite wildlife found in Nepal like red panda, musk deer, clouded leopard, etc. We then enter the alpine forest and ascend along the gorges of Barun River.
 We pass through various pasture lands before reaching Nehe Kharka.
 Overnight at Nehe Kharka in Teahouse (Breakfast, Lunch, Dinner)

 Activity: 6-7 Hrs Trek